wballard/VariableSky/api.markdown

 This is a very simple way to send notifications / pokes / alerts from one client to another.

+With all three parameters, this is a send to a single client.
+With two parameters, this is a send to all attached clients.
+Pointcast.
+Broadcast.

 |Parameter|Notes|
 |---------|-----|